igamenovoer/PeiDocker/docs/examples.md

       type: image
   custom:
     on_build:
-    - stage-2/custom/install-my-conda.sh
+    - stage-2/system/conda/auto-install-miniconda.sh
 ```

-In the above example, the script `install-my-conda.sh` is placed in the `project_dir/installation/stage-2/custom` directory.
+In the above example, the script `auto-install-miniconda.sh` is placed in the `project_dir/installation/stage-2/system/conda` directory.
 The script will be executed during the build of the `stage-2` image.
 Below is the content of the script.
 It first checks if the miniconda installation file exists in the `/tmp` directory, and if not, downloads it from the tuna mirror.
 Then it installs miniconda to `/hard/image/app/miniconda3`, and initializes conda for all users.
 The conda and pip mirrors are set to the tuna mirror.
 Important points to note:

-- The script is placed in the `project_dir/installation/stage-2/custom` directory.
+- Custom script can be placed anywhere in the project directory, but it is recommended to put them in the `project_dir/installation/stage-<1,2>/custom` directory.
+Locations like `xxx/system` are managed by official developers, and may be overwritten in future updates.
 - The package files are placed in the `project_dir/installation/stage-2/tmp` directory.
 - You can access the installation directory of the `stage-2` image using the `PEI_STAGE_DIR_2` environment variable, likewise for `stage-1`.
 Note it will try to use external storage `\hard\volume\app` first, but because you have not mounted any external storage, it will use the image storage `\hard\image\app`.
 - During build, you are root, so you shall execute commands for other users using `su - $user -c`.